dotnetthailand/dotnetthailand.github.io/content/storage/postgres/docker-compose-for-postgres.md

 editable: true
 ---

-To use Postgres Docker compose, we need to create required files and add contents to theme.
+To use Postgres Docker compose, we need to create required files and add contents to them.
 - main docker-compose.[yml/yaml]
-- initialize database file
+- initialize a database file
 - .env file

 # docker-compose.[yml/yaml]